dennissavchenko/SystemArchitecture/README.md

 ## System Architecture Description

-The **BedTimeAI** application is designed as a single AI model system to predict the ideal bedtime based on user inputs like desired wake-up time, number of cups of coffee consumed, and desired hours of sleep.
+**Project description**: This is an application which is designed as a single AI model system to predict the ideal bedtime based on user inputs like desired wake-up time, number of cups of coffee consumed, and desired hours of sleep.
 Below is an overview of its system architecture:

 ### Key Components